Visit us at the Long Beach Scuba Show, May 30th & 31st. Stop by, say Hi, grab some free goodies and check out the cool stuff we have.

 What advice do you have for photography who want to work with brands?

-If anyone is looking to work as a brand ambassador I think a good place to start is buying products you love that you use frequently and show ASE them to your colleagues and social media.
+If anyone is looking to work as a brand ambassador I think a good place to start is buying products you love that you use frequently and show them to your colleagues and social media.

 Thank you, Tiffany, for taking the time to share more about yourself and your work with us.
 We definitely picked up a few new things, and I’m sure our customers did too.
 It’s always great hearing how someone finds their way into a field they love—the wins, the lessons, and everything in between.”